 Designing a Summer Speed Block: From Sub‑16 min 5K to Sub‑33 min 10K

-Why pace zones matter – research from exercise physiology shows that training in specific heart‑rate or pace zones improves mitochondrial efficiency and lactate tolerance more effectively than “run hard until you can’t.”
-A classic study by Billat (2001) demonstrated that interval sessions at VO₂‑max pace (roughly 5‑6 km/h faster than race pace) boost maximal oxygen uptake, while work at threshold* pace (just below lactate threshold) improves the ability to sustain a hard effort for longer.
+Why pace zones matter – Exercise science research shows that when you train across specific heart‑rate or pace zones, you build mitochondrial efficiency and lactate tolerance more effectively than simply grinding hard.
+The work of Billat (2001) established that interval sessions at VO₂‑max pace (around 5‑6 km/h faster than race pace) increase maximal oxygen uptake, while threshold work (just under lactate threshold) builds the capacity to hold a hard effort longer.

-- Zone 1 – Recovery: easy jogs, < 65 % of max HR, used for active recovery.
+- Zone 1 – Recovery: easy, under 65 % max HR, for active recovery days.

-- Zone 2 – Aerobic base: comfortable, steady runs at 70‑80 % of max HR – the foundation for mileage.
+- Zone 2 – Aerobic base: steady, sustainable runs at 70‑80 % max HR – your foundation for volume.

 -